Hammarberg/c2/README.md

 c2 requires either clang++ or g++ for building c2 itself and for running c2.
 Clang is a bit faster on compile times.

 At this point c2 has only been tested on 64 bit hosts with little endian (AMD64 and ARM64).

-Put the c2 executable in your path.
-Make sure the c2lib/ directory is next to c2 or two levels above (see c2lib section) and that a 64 bit compatible clang++ or g++ is in path.
 ## Get the source
 git clone https://github.com/Hammarberg/c2.git or download and extract the zip archive of the source.
 ## GNU/Linux/BSD/OSX
 From the c2 root type `make` (or `make CXX=clang++ -j`) and a c2 executable will be created in the same folder.

 Installation is optional as you can run c2 directly from the source root.
 If you want a global installation, type `sudo make install`.
 To uninstall, `sudo make uninstall`.

-If necessary, modify Makefile to your needs.
 ### Suggested Debian packages
 `build-essential` or `clang` and `make`.
 ## Windows